FaresAmiar/Airbnb-Price-Prediction/README.md

 In config.json, remove local and cloud prefix dict choose which you want and keep these values in "mlflow"

-to run app : docker-compose, and compile dockerfile or use makefile with run-all (if you are in windows, for unix change the commands)
+to run app : docker-compose up -d and compile dockerfile, launch prefect and mlflow or directly use makefile with run-all (if you are in windows, for unix change the commands)